martinber/noaa-apt/docs/how-it-works.md

 The telemetry bands have calibration data and information about the current channel being transmitted.
-Bars/wedges 1 to 9 are used for contrast adjustment and are fixed 10 to 16 can change.
-I think the temperatures and back scan are useful for thermal images calibration.
+Bars/wedges 1 to 9 are used for contrast adjustment and are fixed, wedges 10 to 16 can change because they show temperatures used for infrared images calibration.

 ### Telemetry wedges